HwaiTengTeoh/Flight-Delays-Prediction-Using-Machine-Learning-Approach/README.md

 Several factors lead to flight delays.
 The Bureau of Transportation Statistics (BTS) of the United States of America has grouped the delay factors into five categories: air carrier, extreme weather, previous late flight, security, and others (BTS, 2021).

+## Motivation of Work
+Flight delays are significant concerns in aviation industries, leading to revenue loss, fuel loss, and customer dissatisfaction.
+It creates fear among passengers taking a connecting flight, whereby the delay from the first flight could potentially cause them to miss the subsequent flight.
+Therefore, this scenario is a factor of motivation for this study.
+With a reliable method to predict flight delays, the event mentioned in the previous context could either be prevented or better managed.

 ## Problem Statement
 The ability to predict a delay in flight can be helpful for all parties, including airlines and passengers.
 This study explores the method of predicting flight delay by classifying a specific flight as either delay or no delay.
 From the initial review, the flight delay dataset is skewed.
 It is expected since most airlines usually have more non-delayed flights than delayed ones.
 Hence, this study compares different methods to deal with an imbalanced dataset by training a flight delay prediction model.